Chart Color Schemes

 Woodford - D'Aguilar features high concentrations of family households, with a higher-than-average median household size

 Family households account for 78.3% of all households, including 32.9% couples with children, 34.0% couples without children, and 10.3% single parent families.
-Non-family households make up the remaining 21.7%, with lone person households at 19.2% and group households comprising 2.6%.
+Non-family households make up the remaining 21.7%, with lone person households at 19.2% and group households comprising 2.6% of the total.
 The median household size is 2.7 people, larger than the Greater Brisbane average of 2.6.

 Frequently Asked Questions - Households